rk1165/rk1165.github.io/content/docs/devops/docker.md

 - `docker container commit $container_name $image_name` : to create a new image from a container's changes
 - `docker network create nat`
 - when you run containers you can explicitly connect them to that Docker network using the --network flag, and any containers on that network can reach each other using the container names
-- `docker image ls -f reference=diamol/golang -f reference=image-gallery` : filtering images
+- `docker image ls -f reference=diamol/golang -f reference=image-gallery` : filtering /images
 - There are actually four parts to a full image name (which is proeprly called **image reference**)
 - docker.io/diamol/golang:latest
 - registry/account/repo_name:image_tag
 - `docker container run -d -p 5000:5000 --restart always diamol/registry` : run the docker registry in a container
 - `docker info` : to see all the information
-- Golden images use an official image as the base and then add in whatever custom setup they need, such as installing security certificates or configuring default environment settings
+- Golden /images use an official image as the base and then add in whatever custom setup they need, such as installing security certificates or configuring default environment settings
 - Each container has its own filesystem.
 One can run multiple containers from the same Docker image, and they will all start with the same disk contents.
 - `docker container inspect --format '{{.Mounts}}' $NAME/$ID` : to inspect volume information.
 Volumes are shown as "mounts" when inspecting a container.
 - you can run a container with the `volumes-from` flag, which attaches another container’s volumes